In the Mouth of Madness: Critical reception

 Critics generally commended the film on its technical aspects, particularly its special effects, acting, and directing, but perceived it as being too complicated, confusing, pretentious, and underwhelming.
-Roger Ebert gave the film a mixed two-out-of-four stars, complimenting Neill's acting and Carpenter's work as a director, but ultimately said the film fell flat due to its screenplay, saying "...one wonders how In the Mouth of Madness might have turned out if the script had contained even just a little more wit and ambition."
+Roger Ebert gave the film two out of four stars, saying that the film has an intriguing premise, but squanders it by relying on hackneyed jump scares and gore, taking the form of "a horror house movie, in which the protagonists creep along while creatures leap at them."
 Gene Siskel gave the film the same rating, as did James Berardinelli, who said the film "comes close to doing something interesting but gets cold feet" and is "confusing, weird, and not very involving", comparing the film to buying an exotic sports car only to drive it slowly.
-Entertainment Weekly gave the film a C+ rating.
-In more negative reviews, Mick LaSalle of the San Francisco Chronicle said the film was "cheesy horror celebrating the power of cheesy horror, while pretending to be appalled," and gave the film a one-out-of-four-star rating.
-Fred Topel of About.com said the film was "too confusing" and "hard to follow", giving the film a one-out-of-five rating.
+Lisa Schwarzbaum, writing in Entertainment Weekly, gave the film a C rating, remarking that "much of it [is] bloatedly self-indulgent and a small part wicked funny", with only a smattering of successful moments.

-In fully positive reviews from the time period, Kevin Thomas of the Los Angeles Times called it "a thinking person's horror picture that dares to be as cerebral as it is visceral" and later named it as one of the top 10 films of 1995.
-John Hartl of the Seattle Times also gave the film a positive review, saying it's "a stylized collection of well-timed shockers, helped along by the contributions of its capable cast."
-The Chicago Reader gave it three-out-of-four stars, calling it "a must see".
+In fully positive reviews from the time period, Kevin Thomas of the Los Angeles Times called it "a thinking person's horror picture that dares to be as cerebral as it is visceral".
+John Hartl of the Seattle Times also gave the film a positive review, saying it is "a stylized collection of well-timed shockers, helped along by the contributions of its capable cast."
+The Chicago Reader gave it three stars, calling it "a must see".
 In a later review, Chris Stuckmann also awarded the film with an "A," noting its ambition, creativity, and originality alongside Carpenter's direction.
-Reel Film Reviews gave the film a three-out-of-four-star rating.
+Reel Film Reviews gave the film three out of four stars.

-As with most of Carpenter's work, In the Mouth of Madness has developed a cult following and has gained more positive reviews in the years following its initial release.
-Stuckmann wrote that he believes the film would've done significantly better if released today, saying "it fits right in with most indie horror films of the last five years" and also noted the film's influence on modern horror.

 French magazine Cahiers du Cinéma listed the film as #10 on its 1995 Top 10 List.

+Novel adaptation

+In 2025, Arcane Publishing released a novelization of In the Mouth of Madness under its imprint Echo On.
+Although the book is credited to the pseudonymous Sutter Cane, Echo On's chief editor Christian Francis wrote the novelization.